CellProfiler/CellProfiler-plugins/documentation/CP-plugins-documentation/using_plugins.md

     In your plugin, select `Docker` for "Run module in docker or local Python environment" setting.

     On the first run of the plugin, the Docker container will be downloaded, however, this slow downloading process will only have to happen once.

+### Using a pixi environment

+[Pixi](https://pixi.prefix.dev/latest/) is a modern, reproducible package manager.

+First, install Pixi using [Pixi's installation instructions](https://pixi.prefix.dev/latest/installation/).

+Then, open your terminal and navigate into the folder where you have cloned the CellProfiler-plugins GitHub repository.
+Navigate into the subfolder `pixi_envs` and then into the subfolder that has the environment for the plugin you want to use (e.g. `pixi_envs/cellprofiler428_cellpose3`).
+Run `pixi shell --frozen` to initialize the environment (this may take a couple of minutes the first time you run it, since things will need to download).
+Run `python -m cellprofiler` to start CellProfiler (again, this may take a minute on the first time).